The FullStory Relay

 Configuring the Relay

-The FullStory Relay project is a generic solution to redirect any type of traffic to any endpoint, so to configure for FullStory recording requires some additional configuration through environment variables.
+The FullStory Relay project is a generic solution to redirect any type of traffic to any endpoint, so to configure for FullStory data capture requires some additional configuration through environment variables.

 The Relay is configured through environment variables either passed into your docker container, or statically defined in a .env file.
 You can reference dotenv.example for a description of all available variables, as well as their default values.

-To use with FullStory recording, the Relay process (when run as a Docker container) requires the following environment variables to be configured.
+To use with FullStory data capture, the Relay process (when run as a Docker container) requires the following environment variables to be configured.
 For RELAY_PORT, use the port number you configure when launching your docker container (8086 used as an example in this case):

 If you’re using the path prefix method (see above) then you will also need these two values:

-Note that TRAFFIC_PATHS_MATCH should be set to the actual path you specify off your root domain, for example https://your-company.com/fsrelay in the above example.
+Note that TRAFFIC_PATHS_MATCH should be set to the actual path you’ve specified off your root domain for the FullStory Relay.
+For example, if your full URL was https://your-company.com/fsrelay, then you would set it like above: TRAFFIC_PATHS_MATCH=^/fsrelay/.

 Nested paths will also work, for example https://your-company.com/apps/fullstory would be: